VOTE NOVEMBER 4

 I agree with all of that, and you’re going to hear it from me too.

-If I’m elected, Avondale Estates will have a Commissioner who approaches all of these common goals with relentless positivity and optimism, and my first instinct is to say “yes” to ideas and explore the possibilities.
+If I’m elected, Avondale Estates will have a Commissioner who approaches all of these common goals with relentless positivity and optimism, and my first instinct is to say “yes” to ideas and explore all angles and possibilities in order to make informed decisions.

 We’re indebted to the history of our city and everyone who has been here to build it into what it’s become.
 I’m also looking forward to how many years I’m going to live here.
 I want to welcome new residents and invite our surrounding neighbors to enjoy what we’re creating.
 I want to play an active role in investing in our shared future and shaping this vision of community for my family, our neighbors, and the greater Atlanta area.